dssg/hitchhikers-guide/README.md

 ## What is the Data Science for Social Good Fellowship?

-The [Data Science for Social Good Fellowship (DSSG)](http://dssgfellowship.org) is a hands-on and project-based summer program that launched in 2013 at the University of Chicago and has now expanded to multiple locations globally and currently coordinated by the [Data Science for Social Good Foundation](http://www.datascienceforsocialgood.org) and [Carnegie Mellon University](http://www.datasciencepublicpolicy.org).
+The [Data Science for Social Good Fellowship (DSSG)](http://dssgfellowship.org) is a hands-on and project-based summer program that launched in 2013 at the University of Chicago and has now expanded to multiple locations globally and is currently coordinated by the [Data Science for Social Good Foundation](http://www.datascienceforsocialgood.org) and [Carnegie Mellon University](http://www.datasciencepublicpolicy.org).
 It brings a group of fellows, typically graduate students (or senior undergraduate students in some cases), from across the world to work on machine learning, artificial intelligence, and data science projects that have a social impact in partnership with social good organizations.
-From a pool of typically around 1000 applicants, 20-40 fellows are selected from diverse computational and quantitative disciplines including computer science, statistics, math, engineering, psychology, sociology, economics, and public policy.
+From a pool of typically around 1000 applicants, 20-40 fellows are selected from diverse computational and quantitative disciplines, including computer science, statistics, math, engineering, psychology, sociology, economics, and public policy.

-The fellows work in small, cross-disciplinary teams on social good projects spanning education, health, energy, transportation, criminal justice, social services, economic development and international development in collaboration with global government agencies and non-profits.
-This work is done under close and hands-on mentorship from full-time, dedicated, senior data science mentors as well as dedicated project managers, with industry and/or government experience.
-The result is highly trained fellows, improved data science capacity of the social good organization, and a high quality data science project that is ready for field trial and implementation at the end of the program.
+The fellows work in small, cross-disciplinary teams on social good projects spanning education, health, energy, transportation, criminal justice, social services, economic development, and international development in collaboration with global government agencies and non-profits.
+This work is done under close and hands-on mentorship from full-time, dedicated,senior data science mentors as well as dedicated project and partnership managers, with industry and/or government experience.
+The result is highly trained fellows, improved data science capacity of the social good organization, and a high-quality data science project that is ready for field trial and implementation at the end of the program.

 In addition to hands-on project-based training, the summer program also consists of workshops, tutorials, and ethics discussion groups based on our data science for social good curriculum designed to train the fellows in doing practical data science and artificial intelligence for social impact.

 ## Who is this guide for?

-The primary audience for this guide is the set of fellows coming to DSSG but we want everything we create to be open and accessible to larger world.
+The primary audience for this guide is the set of fellows coming to DSSG but we want everything we create to be open and accessible to the larger world.
 We hope this is useful to people beyond the summer fellows coming to DSSG.

 **If you are applying to the program or have been accepted as a fellow,** [check out the manual](dssg-manual/) to see how you can prepare before arriving, what orientation and training will cover, and what to expect from the summer.